by Marty Noble

 Alice in Wonderland Coloring Book Images and Illustrations

 As there are a lot of elements on each page, and some lavish decorative elements like filigrees and the like, some pictures may be more challenging for colorists with a minor visual impairment.
-Fortunately, a lot of the pictures do have a large open spaced elements within them making it easier to color these areas for visually challenged colorists.
+Fortunately, a lot of the pictures do have a large open-spaced element within them making it easier to color these areas for visually challenged colorists.

 Marty has used a fine to medium line to create her drawings.
 The line art is black and very easy to see.
 You will also see that in some images the line color has been varied between a brighter black for outlines and a duller black for patterns.
 This will give the finished piece a lovely sense of proportion and dimension when it has been completed.